dvisotsky/jekyll-notebook/_notes/Public/Forgiveness = Freedom.md

 - How do you react?
 	- I'll get passive-aggressive and make sure that guy knows when he's at fault for something

+Today's topic is Forgiveness, you are very familiar with the topic and have all the Biblical answers, so we'll watch a clip from a movie instead of repeating something you've heard plenty of times before.
 Kicking it up a notch, we'll go from pet peeves to criminal activity
 ## Introducing Jean Valjean
 Les Misérables clip: 6:39-11:00